“Wild goose, some leaves…” If I ever remember what’s in that ‘poem’ I wrote at age 6, I could sell myself a lot better than now.

 Then I was off to Beijing.
 I had a goal to enter the 4A agencies that everybody dreamed of back then.
 It was harder than I thought.
 I spent 3 years working at a local design firm, serving clients like Motorola and Li Ning on their Retail Marketing.
 Then I spent a year trying to do some art exhibition curation and magazine editing, wrote a screenplay, some short stories, and then came back to the agency life and started working at my first 4A agency: DDB.

 I realized that ‘Chinese copywriter that speaks English’ kind of became my label.
-I worked closely with creative directors from England, The Netherlands, and Australia while at DDB, DMG, Publicis and other agencies I freelanced for.
-The longest client I had was Volkswagen, so I was very familiar with VW’s history of funny and human-oriented commercials and took part in almost all of their new car launch campaigns in China during 2010-2014.
+I worked closely with creative directors from England, The Netherlands, and Australia while at DDB, DMG, Publicis, among others.
+The longest client I had was Volkswagen.
+So I was very familiar with VW’s history of funny and human-oriented commercials and took part in almost all of their new car launch campaigns in China during 2010-2014.

 When LinkedIn became popular in China, I started getting freelance work from foreign agencies.
 Most were adapting English lines into Chinese, and they still are now.
 While most copywriting from my Chinese clients are long web content, I really enjoy playing with words when adapting between two languages, especially in my work for Tiffany, Nestle, UPS, TD Bank.
 Concepts, booklets, websites, a little bit here and there.

 Then after all these storms, I moved to the US in 2019.
 More storms, right?
 Like other freelancers, freedom is our love and pain.
-We can live anywhere in the world, but we feel so isolated when everybody else is at work and wearing pretty makeup.
+We can live anywhere in the world, but we feel so isolated when everybody else is at work.
 While I am writing this, I am looking at pretty fall leaves in our backyard and wondering where to buy fish head to cook some authentic food.
 But most of the time I work every day, and especially in the mornings, trying to catch up.
-In suburban life, it’s easy to feel slow and behind, the truth is, I am 5 hours behind Europe and 12 hours behind China.
+In suburban life, it’s easy to feel slow and behind.
+The truth is, I am 5 hours behind Europe and 12 hours behind China.
 I gotta run faster.